uadmin/uadmin-docs/_build/html/_sources/document_system/tutorial/part10.rst.txt

 |

-Go back to the Document System Dashboard then click "USERS".
+Go back to the Document System Dashboard then click **USERS**.

 .. image:: assets/usershighlighted.png

 |

-As you notice, the username "johndoe" is a member of the user group "Developer".
-Click the profile icon on the top right corner then select "Logout".
+As you notice, the username **johndoe** is a member of the user group **Developer**.
+Click the profile icon on the top right corner then select **Logout**.

 .. image:: assets/adminlogout.png

 |

-Login your "johndoe" account.
+Login your **johndoe** account.

 .. image:: assets/johndoelogin.png
    :align: center

 |

-In the Document System Dashboard, only the Documents model is visible because "johndoe" user who is a part of Developer group is not an admin.
+In the Document System Dashboard, only the Documents model is visible because **johndoe** user who is a part of Developer group is not an admin.
 The admin gives access only to the Documents model for this user.
-Now click on "DOCUMENTS".
+Now click on **DOCUMENTS**.

 .. image:: assets/documentsaccessdashboard.png

 |

 Let's add 2 records: one with the folder specified and the one without the folder specified.
-Click "Add New Document".
+Click **Add New Document**.

 .. image:: assets/addnewdocumentjohndoe.png